COMM Extender enables 16-Bit Serial Communication Software (DOS or Win16) that read serial ports to run in Windows environment.

 What does the "Fee for Testing the DOS Software" offer ?

-In case the COMM-Extender Test-Version does not work as expected with the 16-Bit application, our technicians can analyse and debug the DOS software using special tools in order to locate compatibility issues and try to eliminate the cause for the problem.
+In case the COMM-Extender Test-Version does not work as expected with your 16-Bit application, our technicians can analyse and debug your 16 bit DOS or Windows software using special tools in order to locate compatibility issues and try to eliminate the cause for the problem.
 For this service a small flat fee is charged.
 For problems related to the serial communications the success rate is very high.

 What other benefits when using COMM Extender ?